-- 1. For all development, density/intensity shall be calculated for the net site area of the development. - 2.
-All structures within 200 feet of a one-family residential district shall be limited to 35 feet in height.
-Any structure more than 200 feet but less than 300 feet of a one-family residential district shall be limited to a maximum of 45 feet or three stories.
-In all other locations building height may be exceeded with bonus height as described in subsection 3.34.5.B. - Buildings with a front-to-front relationship shall have a minimum separation of 40 feet.
-Buildings with a front-to-rear or front-to-side relationship shall have a minimum separation of 30 feet.
-All other interior buildings shall have a minimum separation of 20 feet, or 30 feet for buildings 60 feet or more in height. - E. Landscape Standards at Major Thoroughfares - i.
-Greenbelt: A landscape planting buffer is required to improve the appearance from the right-of-way, including screening off-site parking and access drive areas. - a.
-Greenbelt that is adjacent to on-site drives or parking shall be a minimum of 10-feet in width, with a brick wall 3 feet in height to provide screening, and small plantings on the street side.
+1. For all development, density/intensity shall be calculated for the net site area of the development.

+- 2. All structures within 100 200 feet of a one-family residential district shall be limited to 35 feet in height.
+Any structure more than 100200 feet but less than two hundred (200300) feet of a one-family residential district shall be limited to a maximum of forty (40)45 feet or three stories.
+In all other locations building height may be exceeded with bonus height as described in subsection 3.34.5.B. - Buildings with a front-to-front relationship shall have a minimum separation of forty (40)40 feet.
+Buildings with a front-to-rear or front-to-side relationship shall have a minimum separation of thirty (30)30 feet.
+All other interior buildings shall have a minimum separation of twenty (20)20 feet, or thirty (30)30 feet for buildings sixty (60)60 feet or more in height. - i.
+Greenbelt: A landscape planting buffer is required to improve the appearance from the right-of-way, including screening off-site parking and drive areas. - a.
+Greenbelt that is adjacent to on-site drive or parking shall be a minimum of 10-feet in width, with a brick wall 3 feet in height to provide screening, and small plantings on the street side.
 The wall should be placed 3 feet from the curb.
 Trees should be planted within 4-foot gaps between wall sections. - b.
 Greenbelt that is not adjacent to parking or drive shall be a minimum of 20 feet in width.
 No screening wall is required. - c.
 The following greenbelt landscaping is required: 1 canopy tree per 30 feet or 1.5 subcanopy trees per 30 feet (less drive width).
-Trees to be evenly spaced. - F. Landscape Requirements for Mixed-Use and Commercial Buildings are shown in Table 3.34.6.F below:
+Trees to be evenly spaced.

+F. Landscape Requirements for Mixed-Use and Commercial Buildings are shown in Table 3.34.6.F below: